KarmaScripter/BudgetResources/README.md

 # BudgetResources
 Resources used in Budget Execution.
-Compiled separately as library DLL and referenced.